Top 10 Types of Teak Wood Explained in Detail

-There are many varieties of teak.
-The two most common ways to differentiate teak species are their origin and grade.
-Different teak species vary greatly in quality, color, grain pattern, physical properties, and longevity.
+There are many varieties, the two most common ways to differentiate teak species are their origin and grade.
+Different species vary greatly in quality, color, grain pattern, physical properties, and longevity.
 In this guide, we’ll talk about the different types of Teak wood by grade and origin, helping you choose the right fit for your project.

 What is Teak Wood?

-Teak (Tectona grandis) is a tropical hardwood found mainly in Southeast Asia, including India, Indonesia, Burma, Thailand, and other regions.
+Tectona grandis is a tropical hardwood found mainly in Southeast Asia, including India, Indonesia, Burma, Thailand, and other regions.
 It is valued for its striking appearance, natural oils, resistance to pests, and diverse applications.
-It’s used in both indoor and outdoor projects, from furniture and flooring to decking, marine, and more.
+Teak is commonly used for:

 Due to its high demand, Teak is now also harvested in plantations across the world, including Africa and South America.
-Each teak species has unique traits based on its origin and grade, making them key factors in selecting the right type of teak.
+Each species has unique traits based on its origin and grade, making them key factors in selecting the right type.

 Types of Teak Wood by Origin